 - work with a local Rotary Club

-Some activities include visits to aged care facilities to meet, entertain and play bocce with elderly residents, visits to Queensland Children's Hospital and Ronald McDonald Houses where we take Easter eggs and spread good cheer to sick children at Easter.
+Some activities include visits to aged care facilities (when Covid regulations permit) to meet, entertain and play bocce with elderly residents, visits to Queensland Children's Hospital and Ronald McDonald Houses where we take Easter eggs and spread good cheer to sick children at Easter.
 We hold bake sales, pancakes days, noodle drives, dances, raffles, lob-a choc and sausage sizzles etc to fundraise for worthy causes.
 Guest speakers from local charities/not-for profit organisations attend our meetings to enhance student awareness of people less fortunate than themselves and how they can best help serve the community when they leave school.